 I know that there is much speculation about who is the best football player in the world – is it Lionel Messi or Cristiano Ronaldo?
 In my opinion, they are two incomparable players.

 One of them is a genius, even without trying too hard he would be among the best; the other works hard everyday to be one of the top players in the world.

 In CR7 museum you’ll find Cristiano Ronaldo photos from childhood up until now, the trophies he won, the medals and even some footballs from matches he played.

-Even if you’re a Cristiano Ronaldo fan, you should visit this museum.
+Even if you’re not a Cristiano Ronaldo fan, you should visit this museum.
 I loved to see the trophies from the main leagues (Premier League and La Liga) and the one from the Champions League.
 It’s wonderful to see up close trophies that you’re only used to see on television.